Tyrrrz/Gress/Readme.md

 ✅ **Project status: active**.
 [What does it mean?](https://github.com/Tyrrrz/.github/blob/master/docs/project-status.md)

-**Gress** is a library that extends the standard [`IProgress<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.iprogress-1) interface with a set of utilities for collecting, transforming, filtering, and muxing progress updates in your code.
+**Gress** is a library that extends the standard [`IProgress<T>`](https://docs.microsoft.com/en-us/dotnet/api/system.iprogress-1) interface with a set of utilities for collecting, transforming, filtering, and multiplexing progress updates in your code.

 💬 **If you want to chat, join my [Discord server](https://discord.gg/2SUWKFnHSm)**.